-The best advice I can give you if you want to find somewhere for 1-6 months here in Playa is to book 2-3 nights in a hotel or Airbnb.
+The best advice I can give you if you want to find somewhere for 1-6 months here in Playa is to book 2-3 nights in a hotel or Airbnb (like this one in a house with other nomads).
 Then as soon as you arrive start looking for a place to move into.

 Once you know where you want to be, finding Playa del Carmen apartments isn’t so hard.
-Most long term rentals in Playa del Carmen can be found through Facebook Market Place, or by walking the streets in the area you want to live and looking out for signs.
+Most long-term rentals in Playa del Carmen can be found through Facebook Market Place, or by walking the streets in the area you want to live and looking out for signs.
 Failing that ask in the Digital Nomad Facebook group or take a look in Rentas y Roomies en Playa del Carmen.
-If you get stuck ping me a message and I’ll ask around for you.

 Finding apartments to rent in Playa del Carmen Mexico is pretty easy and you can move in fast.
 If it’s empty you can normally move in the next day.